Jonathan-E-Miller/dotnet-jwt/README.md

 # dotnet-jwt

-The controller has two endpoints
+The application exposes two endpoints.
 ```
 POST /Auth/GetToken
 ```
 ```
 GET /WeatherForecast
 ```

-When calling the GetToken endpoint, you must provide a username and password.
+When calling the `GetToken` endpoint, you must provide a username and password.
 These credentials would usually be checked against a database and if correct, a token would be generated.
 However, to keep the application as slim as possible this has been omitted.
 Please use the following request.
 ```
 {
   username: "test"